JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 : Use `com.intellij.ide.bookmark.providers.LineBookmarkProvider.Util` instead.

 `com.intellij.execution.process.mediator.util` package removed
 : The sole extension method `Deferred<T>.blockingGet()` contained in this package is an anti-pattern, and was not supposed to be exposed in the first place.
-The process mediator and the elevation service are now a product modules, and no longer part of the platform.
+The process mediator and the elevation service are now product modules, and no longer part of the platform.